 Okta Identity Engine is Okta's new authentication pipeline that provides valuable new features and a more flexible approach to your auth needs.
 This article provides a high-level introduction.

-Note: If you are an admin, or are looking for product docs related to the Identity Engine, see the Identity Engine Get started page (opens new window) over in the Okta Help Center.
+Note: If you are an admin, or are looking for product docs related to Identity Engine, see the Identity Engine Get started page (opens new window) over in the Okta Help Center.

-The Identity Engine unlocks many new capabilities.
+Identity Engine unlocks many new capabilities.

 Authentication policies are security policy frameworks (opens new window) that allow organizations to model security outcomes for an app.
 These policies are shareable across applications.
 For example, you can automatically step up authentication to a strong non-phishable factor when elevated risk is detected.
-Additionally, the Identity Engine allows you to create flexible apps that can change their authentication methods without having to alter a line of code.
+Additionally, Identity Engine allows you to create flexible apps that can change their authentication methods without having to alter a line of code.

-- Configure a Global Session Policy and authentication policies
+- Configure a global session policy and authentication policies

 - Authentication policies (opens new window)

 - Policies (high-level concept)

 To enable a more customized user authentication experience, Okta introduces an extension to the OAuth 2.0 and OpenID Connect standard called the Interaction Code grant type.
 This grant type allows apps using an embedded Okta Sign-In Widget and/or SDK to manage user interactions with the authorization server directly, rather than relying on a browser-based redirect to an authentication component (such as the Sign-In Widget).

 CAPTCHA is a well-known strategy for mitigating attacks by bots.
 Identity Engine offers registration, sign-in, and account recovery integration of the two market-leading CAPTCHA services: hCAPTCHA (opens new window) and reCAPTCHA (opens new window).
 These are usable through the Okta-hosted and embedded Sign-In Widgets, but not SDKs.